Unveiling horizons in quantum critical collapse: Introduction

 \subsubsection{Challenges of modeling quantum effects in critical collapse}

-The foremost fact is that most quantum analyses of critical collapse have been confined to specific models with special assumptions that fail to capture essential aspects of the problem.
+The foremost fact is that most quantum analyses of critical collapse have been confined to specific models with simplifying assumptions that do not capture essential aspects of the problem.
 Crucial quantum corrections can be effectively encoded in simple two-dimensional dilaton gravity models~\cite{Strominger:1993tt, Zhou:1995zj, Bose:1996pi, Peleg:1996ce, Chiba, Moitra:2022umq}, as we will also show in Section~\ref{sec:onelooptheory}.
 A common strategy for incorporating quantum corrections, particularly successful in black hole spacetimes, is to rely on the trace anomaly, which is one-loop exact and ultraviolet in origin~\cite{Christensen}.
-However, trace anomaly accounting for a minimally coupled massless scalar, which is also conformal in two dimensions, does not capture the higher-dimensional counterpart.\footnote{In fact, even the gravitational sector is inadequate for studies~\cite{Strominger:1993tt, Zhou:1995zj, Bose:1996pi, Peleg:1996ce} based on the CGHS model~\cite{Callan:1992rs}, since it does not descend from Einstein gravity in higher dimensions.} One could instead consider the trace anomaly in $3+1$ dimensions, but this applies only to conformally coupled matter~\cite{Brady:1998fh}.
-As we will explain in Section~\ref{sec:onelooptheory} and Appendix~\ref{sec:appendixD}, such treatments are still incorrect for critical spacetimes due to several subtle issues.
+However, trace anomaly accounting for a minimally coupled massless scalar, which is also conformal in two dimensions, does not capture the higher-dimensional counterpart.\footnote{In fact, even the gravitational sector is not fully suitable for studies~\cite{Strominger:1993tt, Zhou:1995zj, Bose:1996pi, Peleg:1996ce} based on the CGHS model~\cite{Callan:1992rs}, since it does not descend from Einstein gravity in higher dimensions.} One could instead consider the trace anomaly in $3+1$ dimensions, but this applies only to conformally coupled matter~\cite{Brady:1998fh}.
+As we will explain in Section~\ref{sec:onelooptheory} and Appendix~\ref{sec:appendixD}, such treatments face additional subtleties in critical spacetimes and, as usually implemented, do not straightforwardly apply.